 Given the milieu in which they operated, all Government Schools admitted boys only.
 Girls, if they were educated at all, attended private seminaries or were taught at home by a governess.
 The basic aim of schooling was to make boys literate and numerate thus enabling them to manage their daily lives and serve apprenticeships.
 Further teaching enabled a boy to find a place in an office.
 Without more advanced facilities, boys intending to prepare for the professions, were usually sent overseas.

 Paterson’s sojourn at the school was never bound to be long.
 An entrepreneur at heart, Paterson soon was casting around for new adventures.
 Editing a newspaper initially became a sideline occupation.
-This situation ceased in January 1848, when an acquaintance, Joseph Reid, who had come to the Cape with Paterson in 1841 succeeded him as Master at the FGS.
+This situation ceased in January 1848, when an acquaintance, Joseph Reid, who had come to the Cape with Paterson in 1841 succeeded him as Master at the Free Government School.
 In the interim, Reid had been a Master in Somerset East and George.
-John Paterson was now free to perform his duties as editor of the Eastern Province Herald full-time instead of surreptitiously.
+John Paterson was now free to perform his duties as editor of the Eastern Province Herald full-time, instead of surreptitiously.

-Gradually the Government Free School had deteriorated down the years, both in tone and content, no longer attracting the better type of teacher.
+Gradually the Government Free School deteriorated down the years, both in tone and content, no longer attracting the better type of teacher.
 Nevertheless, it was still patronised by black and white pupils whose parents were of the poorest working-class and quite unable to afford any kind of fees.
 Both races shared the same classrooms and playground while books and slates were provided free by the authorities.
-Whereas once the Government Free School had been deemed fit for the education of the offspring of the early settlers, it was now regarded as suitable by the wealthier rising generation of segregationists.
-Finally, I cannot ascertain when this school finally closed its doors.
-In all likelihood, it was replaced by the Grey Institute over time for white pupils and probably Coloured student numbers declined as the Coloureds were relocated to the multiracial suburb over the Baakens.
+Whereas once the Government Free School had been deemed fit for the education of the offspring of the early settlers, it was now regarded as unsuitable by the wealthier rising generation of segregationists.
+I cannot ascertain when this school finally closed its doors.
+In all likelihood, it was replaced by the Grey Institute over time for white pupils and probably coloured pupil numbers declined as the coloureds relocated to the multiracial suburb over the Baakens.